Frequently Asked Questions

 The scholarship program is paid for by those who pay full price.
 You may direct further questions about the scholarship program to OISM at 2251 Dick George Rd., Cave Junction OR 97523.

 No. This is one way we keep the price low.

 What are the computer requirements?

-For Windows: System Requirements - Windows XP, Windows Vista, Windows 7, or Windows 8
+For Windows: System Requirements - Windows XP, Windows Vista, Windows 7, Windows 8, or Windows 10

 - CD-ROM or DVD drive

 Will I need a computer for each child?